-This past January I traveled to Disney with my husband and nephew.
-This trip required more planning as my nephew is has Asperger’s, he is on the Spectrum.
-This was the second trip with him.
-The first was when he was 7 and now he is 20.
+Planning and going to Disney with a child with Autism has new challenges.
+This past January I traveled to Disney with my husband and nephew with Autism.
+This trip required more planning to Disney as my nephew is Autistic, he is on the Spectrum.
+We have done 3 trips with him, age 7,9 and now 20.
 Each has brought about different challenges not just for me but for him.
 I wanted this to be the best trip ever!!

-Let me say that this trip to Disney with him was his reward for graduating high school.
 It had to be everything he wanted and more.
 When we took him at age 7 he pretty much stayed away from most rides and attractions.
-At that visit he missed riding on Living with the Land.
-All he saw was the thunder and lightning and thought that was going to happen the whole ride.
-We tried to convince him otherwise without success.
-He basically jumped off as soon as he had boarded-thankfully he never endangered himself or anyone around him.
-My husband went with him.
+At that visit he missed riding on Living with the Land because all he saw was the thunder and lightning and thought that was going to happen the whole ride.
 His younger brother, who as 5 at the time, buried his head in my belly and cried through the whole first part.
 It broke my heart.
-It was once we got out of the storm that the nephew who was still with me saw all the amazing things that Living with the Land has-the animals, the plants, the scenes, and so much more!
+So once we got out of the storm that the nephew who was still with me saw all the amazing things that Living with the Land has-the animals, the plants, the scenes, and so much more!
 When we got off the ride the younger nephew couldn’t stop talking about all the wonderful things he saw and enjoyed.
-I felt badly but thought that it was okay.

 Fast forward 13 years later and the older nephew wanted to go on that ride.
-When we started planning the trip he wasn’t sure about Disney then he said definitely.
-The funny thing is his one must do was Living with the land, it then occurred to me it hadn’t been okay, he wanted to be like everyone else (especially his little brother), who had ridden that ride.
+When we started planning the trip he wasn’t sure about Disney but then he said definitely.
+The funny thing is his one must do was Living with the land and it then occurred to me he wanted to be like everyone else (especially his little brother), who had ridden that ride.
 He never forgot about not going on that ride, it was important to him to go on it.
 This made it important to me.
 I am happy to say he went on the Living with the Land and loved it!!!
 It made my day, I could make it possible for him.